Broadcast Students hone their skills at lighting workshop

 United Press International's University to train IIJNM students

-UPI's (United Press International) journalism training organization, UPIU.com will run two online mentoring workshops for IIJNM students in the academic year 2011-12.
+UPI's (United Press International) journalism training organization, UPIU.com ran two online mentoring workshops for IIJNM students in the academic year 2011-12.

-This program is free and allows for students to engage in an internship-like experience writing local stories for international audiences and getting individual feedback on stories from working journalists.
+This program was free and allowed for students to engage in an internship-like experience writing local stories for international audiences and getting individual feedback on stories from working journalists.

-IIJNM students will be part of this program twice this academic year—in October and in February.
+IIJNM students were part of this program twice, in October, 2011, and in February, 2012.

-A CNN news producer from New York will be conducting a 6-week workshop for Broadcast and Multimedia students of IIJNM during the second semester.
-This intensive session will have three segments: news-of-the-day reporting, in-studio interview, and feature reporting.
-The goal is to apply the skills already acquired by IIJNM students since the start of the curriculum in a practical real-life broadcast newsroom environment.
+A CNN news producer from New York conducted a 6-week workshop for Broadcast and Multimedia students of IIJNM during the second semester for the batch of 2012-13.
+This intensive session had three segments: news-of-the-day reporting, in-studio interview, and feature reporting.
+The goal was to apply the skills already acquired by IIJNM students since the start of the curriculum in a practical real-life broadcast newsroom environment.

 IIJNM and Earlham College, Richmond, Indiana, USA have agreed to hold joint “study-abroad workshop” at IIJNM campus for 3 weeks periodically on the subject of Globalization in the Indian Context.
 These sessions involve the participation of students and faculty from both institutions, and is open to the journalism community.